-The Service and the two major consumer associations that exist in Cyprus will often mediate between consumers and suppliers with a view to obtaining an out of court settlement.
+The Service and the two major consumer associations that exist in Cyprus will often mediate between consumers and suppliers to attempt to bring about an out-of-court settlement.
 This does not preclude legal action on the part of the consumer if no settlement is reached.

-Domestic arbitration proceedings are governed by the Arbitration Law, Cap 4 of the codified laws of Cyprus, whilst international arbitration proceedings are governed by Law 101 of 1987 which adopts, with some minimal amendments, the UNCITRAL Model Law.
-Domestic arbitration law allows for extensive intervention by the courts in all stages and it should be noted that if an arbitration agreement covers disputes which involve a question of whether one of the parties has been guilty of fraud, then the court will step in so far as necessary to enable that that question is determined by the court.
-In these circumstances the court has the power to order that the arbitration agreement shall cease to have effect and has the power to revoke any agreement made thereunder.
-Law 101 of 1987 minimises the court's intervention in proceedings.
+Domestic arbitration proceedings are governed by the Arbitration Law, Cap 4 of the codified laws of Cyprus, and international arbitration proceedings are governed by Law 101 of 1987 which adopts, with some minimal amendments, the UNCITRAL Model Law.
+In contrast to Cap 4, which allows for extensive intervention by the courts at all stages of domestic arbitration, Law 101 of 1987 minimises the court's involvement and ability to intervene in international arbitration proceedings.